 Across the United States, there are a number of different drug rehab programs helping individuals break the cycle of addiction.
 Each one of these facilities has their own treatment style and philosophy.
-What an individual experiences at one may be vastly different from another recovering drug addict’s experience elsewhere.
+What an individual experiences at one treatment center may be vastly different from another recovering drug addict’s experience elsewhere.
 That being said, there is one process common to almost every drug addiction treatment program in the country: drug detoxification.
+Detox from drugs is a beneficial first step in the recovery process and can help promote positive change.
+Some people may choose a home detox but the painful withdrawal symptoms can lead to relapse.
+A formal detox program help alleviate uncomfortable withdrawal symptoms and ease cravings.

 What Is Drug Detox?